anakreppel/ForFree/README.md

 # ForFree

-ForFree is a project inspired by the Facebook group Free Your Staff Berlin and my personal desire to improve my interaction with the consumption of goods.
+ForFree is a project inspired by the Facebook group Free Your Staff Berlin and my personal desire to improve my relationship to the consumption of goods.

-I firmly believe that everyone can take the first step towards a more prepared society to consume consciously and responsibly.
+I firmly believe that everyone can take the first step towards a more sustainable society, consuming consciously and responsibly.

 Do we really need to always buy new things?